AbiodunAnalyst/DIGITAL_HEALTH_ANALYTICS/README.md

 ---

 ### 🚀 The Solution
-To bridge this gap, I developed a **Digital Health Analytics Platform** a modular Python-based system that transforms raw clinical data into actionable insights.
+To bridge this gap, I developed a **Digital Health Analytics Platform** a Streamlit Web Application system that transforms raw clinical data into actionable insights.

 ---

-## 🌐 Streamlit Web Application – Digital Health Analytics

-**This project includes a **Streamlit-based clinical analytics web app** that allows clinicians and analysts to explore heart failure data, visualise patterns, and run a simple machine learning model for mortality risk prediction.**

 ### 🚀 Features